Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/routing.md

 ### Delete the route

-As previously explained, the `:conn-line` internal command is sent when subscribing to events with a lineId.
-Of course, when the subscriber calls theline i unsubscribe an other command is sent by the way `:disconn-line`.
+As previously explained, the `:conn-line` internal command is sent when subscribing to events with a `lineId`.
+Of course, when the subscriber calls the unsubscribe an other command is sent by the way `:disconn-line`.
 An other possibility exists.
 Instead of an unsubscribe, the whole client can be removed.
 In this case it sends an other internal command that is used in order to remove a route `:delete-route`.
-When a route entry is deleted, the whole orcName is removed from the ARP table (the lines are removed by the way).
+When a route entry is deleted, the whole `orcName` is removed from the ARP table (the lines are removed by the way).

 ![infrastructure.multicast.del](/img/infrastructure.multicast.del.png?width=400px)